jon32446/pathfinding-tool/ARCHITECTURE.md

 - Single source of truth prevents sync bugs
 - Any component can react to any state change
 - Easy to add features (just listen to events)
-- Undo/redo could be added by tracking state history
+- Undo/redo is implemented by tracking state history

 ## Core Components